Teacher Education Program: Student Teaching Handbook

 Field supervisors are resources for the student teacher as well as the cooperating teacher, and serve as liaisons between the college and the field.
 Supervisors act as critical friends by observing student teachers' work in classrooms with children/adolescents several times each semester, and providing feedback and suggestions to student teachers to help them improve, analyze or re-think their practice.
 In addition to providing oral and written feedback on lesson plans and their application, supervisors offer experienced and objective perspectives on overall classroom effectiveness, including classroom management, student response and the student teacher's presence and instruction in the classroom.
 In addition, supervisors work in collaboration with student teachers to identify specific areas of challenge or interest.
 In this way, student teachers are able to participate in their own learning and make decisions about particular goals they wish to address.

 Teacher candidates, who have been fingerprinted during their observational fieldwork, are placed in cooperating schools by the Director of Field Placement and Certification.
-The teacher candidate's activities, responsibilities, and performance are assessed based on criteria used for evaluation which have been defined and agreed upon in advance by the Dean of the School of Interdisciplinary Studies and Education and the Chairperson of the teacher education division, and the school district personnel.
+The teacher candidate's activities, responsibilities, and performance are assessed based on criteria used for evaluation which have been defined and agreed upon in advance by the Dean and the Chairperson of the teacher education division, and the school district personnel.
 The teacher candidate is under the close supervision of the cooperating school during the entire period of the clinical practice.
 University supervisors collaborating with the cooperating school professionals provide assurance that the teacher candidate experiences awareness and growth in knowledge, skills, and dispositions consistent with program objectives.

 The clinical practice experience of 15 weeks provides teacher candidates with opportunities to relate actual classroom instructional experiences with learned theory: Theory into practice.
 The content, activities and assignments in the education coursework coordinate with clinical practice.

-The underlying philosophy of the School of Interdisciplinary Studies and Education is to guide discovery learning, to provide creative problem solving experience and to encourage reflective thinking considering the interaction among learner characteristics, content knowledge, and pedagogical skills.
+The underlying philosophy of the Department of Teacher Education is to guide discovery learning, to provide creative problem solving experience and to encourage reflective thinking considering the interaction among learner characteristics, content knowledge, and pedagogical skills.

 Coursework incorporates recent evidence-based research regarding the content field, pedagogical knowledge, and classroom diversity.
 Clinical experience is designed to provide teacher candidates with the opportunity to learn the principles of exemplary practice in classroom settings by developing a range of effective teaching strategies in collaboration with master cooperating teachers, as well as preparation for licensure and certification exams.